python-tap/tappy/README.md

 [![Downloads][pypip]](https://pypi.python.org/pypi/tap.py)
 [![Build Status][travis]](https://travis-ci.org/mblayman/tappy)

-Tools for working with the Test Anything Protocol (TAP) in Python
+tappy is a set of tools for working with the
+[Test Anything Protocol (TAP)][tap] in Python.
+TAP is a line based test protocol for recording test data in a standard way.

 Full documentation for tappy is at [Read the Docs][rtd].
 The information below provides a synopsis of what tappy supplies.